 Keeping this principle in mind, several steps are necessary to support the implementation of the new business application UX:

 - Knowing the uses.
 Map the internal customer experience to highlight key points, such as functional or emotional frictions.
 For this, there is no substitute for user testing.

 - Involve stakeholders, especially in the product definition phase.
 End-users, business and development teams, as well as the IT department must be at the table.

-- Establish a style line consistent with the organization's graphic charter.
+- Draw up a style line consistent with the organization's graphic charter.
 This will facilitate adoption.
-Variation: rely on the mechanisms of APIsation mechanisms to create an environment recognized by users.
+Variant: rely on APIsation mechanisms mechanisms to create a user-friendly environment.

-- Lock down cybersecurity.
-It should no longer be a hindrance or a threat to the company.
-Especially when you know that 4 out of 5 companies have already been victims of cyber attacks.
+- Lock in cybersecurity.
+Cyber security must no longer be a hindrance or a threat to your business.
+Especially when you consider that 4 out of 5 companies have already been victims of cyber-attacks.

 - Accompany the users to the change.
 When the business application is available, take the time to present its use and guide its manipulation.

-Our digital transformation specialists will help you in the reflection and implementation of an innovative and sustainable business application.
+Our digital transformation specialists can help you in the design and implementation of an innovative, future-proof business application.